 On October 11, 1918 a magnitude 7.2 earthquake with 3 meters of normal-fault displacement occurred in Mona Passage.
 Severe ground shaking on the west coast of Puerto Rico caused 76 fatalities.
 Five minutes after the earthquake, the sea receded from the shore at Punta Borinquen and Punta Higuero, then returned two minutes later in a wave that reached over 6 meters runup.
 Over the next 40 minutes, the tsunami swept down the west coast causing 140 drownings.
 Bathymetry reveals a scarp caused by a submarine landslide 9 km across, and 150 meters thick at the south end of Mona Canyon.
 Although tsunami modeling demonstrates this landslide could have caused the 1918 tsunami, close visual observations by submersible suggest it could be a much older landslide.
 The rifting in Mona Passage that resulted in the 1918 earthquake and continued extension of Mona Canyon is produced by oblique collision of the Bahama Platform with northern Hispaniola which causes Hispaniola to be pulled away from the Puerto Rico-Virgin Islands microplate.

 A series of moderate to strong normal- and strike-slip-faulting earthquakes started in late December 2019 offshore of southwestern Puerto Rico.
 Recent GPS observations indicate that the boundary between the Hispaniola and Puerto Rico - Virgin Islands microplates passes through southwest Puerto Rico.
-The largest of the 2020 earthquakes, at magnitude 6.4, occurred on January 7 south of.
+The largest of the 2020 earthquakes, at magnitude 6.4, occurred on January 7 south of Guayanilla.
 Ponce, a city with population over 153,000, experienced very strong ground shaking with one person killed and 8 injured.
 Damage to buildings and infrastructure was estimated at $3.1 billion.
 Many onland faults, like the left-lateral Punta Montalva strike-slip fault zone, and offshore structures, like the Investigator and Caja de Muertos normal-fault zones, are located in this region.
 Ongoing research through the Puerto Rico Seismic Network and offshore submarine geophysical surveys will clarify the faults responsible for the 2020 earthquake swarm.

 Plate boundary subduction zone earthquakes are important hazards for Puerto Rico and the Virgin Islands.
 However, as demonstrated recently, shallow earthquakes on the microplate boundaries also present important earthquake and tsunami hazards.